 We also again see Max presented as a Christ-like figure, as he is seen in a Christ-like pose, chained to the front of an enemy vehicle.
-It could be possible that like Wez (Vernon Wells) in Mad Max 2, Immortan Joe presents a dark parallel to Max, representing religions’ power to be used for corruption, manipulation and power-seeking, while Max, as always, promotes charity, communal spirit and sacrifice, but rejects deification.
+It could be possible that like Wez (Vernon Wells) in Mad Max 2, Joe presents a dark parallel to Max, representing religion’s power to be used for corruption, manipulation and power seeking, while Max, as always, promotes charity, communal spirit and sacrifice, but rejects deification.
 The character of Nux (Nicholas Hoult), it seems, is also being used to expand the religious critique.
 The previous films, presenting the good guys as being in search of paradise, could easily be misinterpreted as praising the concept of seeking a glorious afterlife, even though Beyond Thunderdome’s intended message was for us to build our own paradise here on Earth.
-Nux is initially an antagonist, being one of Immortan Joe’s best pursuit riders; a group of drivers who are willing to sacrifice themselves for his cause.
+Nux is initially an antagonist, being one of Joe’s best pursuit riders; a group of drivers who are willing to sacrifice themselves for his cause.
 The trailers even feature one of these pursuit riders acting as a suicide bomber, possibly acting as a criticism of religious extremism.
-Nux is sent to chase down Max and Furiosa, and according to George Miller, “(Nux’s) looking for a glorious death in battle, in the hopes of a sweet afterlife”.
+Nux is sent to chase down Max and Furiosa, and according to Miller, “(Nux’s) looking for a glorious death in battle, in the hopes of a sweet afterlife.”
 In the trailers, we see Max carrying an unconscious Nux on his shoulders after rescuing him from a crash, and promotional pictures show Nux joins the good guys.
-This could mean that after not experiencing the afterlife during a near-death experience, and being shown kindness by Max although he showed him none, Nux has been taught to appreciate and make the most of the life he has now.
-As trailers reveal Fury Road will also include the past plot thread of Max losing his family, it’s possible Max could be taught the same, and this could be a main theme.
-Nux’s journey would be similar to that of members of the Lost Tribe, but Nux actually acknowledging he saw no afterlife, would be the most direct statement on the existence of heaven the saga has ever made.
+This could mean that after not experiencing the afterlife during a near-death experience and being shown kindness by Max, when none was shown by him, Nux has been taught to appreciate and make the most of the life he has now.
+As trailers reveal the film will also include the past plot thread of Max losing his family, it’s possible Max could be taught the same, and this could be a main theme.
+Nux’s journey would be similar to that of members of the Lost Tribe, but him actually acknowledging he saw no afterlife would be the most direct statement on the existence of Heaven the saga has ever made.

-One of the main criticisms of Mad Max 2 is that the appearance of the deviant Marauders could be seen as criticising homosexuality and the punk movement.
-They’re decked out in BDSM gear, with Mohawk haircuts, and two are in a homosexual relationship.
-This was never George Miller’s intention, and there are ways Fury Road could rectify this.
+One of the main criticisms of Mad Max 2 is that the appearance of the deviant Marauders – they’re decked out in BDSM gear, with Mohawk haircuts, and two are in a homosexual relationship – could be seen as criticising homosexuality and the punk movement.
+This was never Miller’s intention, and there are ways Fury Road could rectify this.
 It would be great to see a positive depiction of a homosexual character and Nux seems the most suitable option.
-It’s possible that such feelings could be suppressed under Immortan Joe’s tyrannical religious regime, and this could provide Nux with a motivation to join the pursuit riders; hoping the afterlife would offer him a better existence.
+It’s possible such feelings could be suppressed under Immortan Joe’s tyrannical religious regime, and this could provide Nux with a motivation to join the pursuit riders; hoping the afterlife would offer him a better existence.
 Having him join the good guys, who’re excepting of him, would provide a positive message.
-I think the fact Miller is a known rock music enthusiast, and his casting of punk icon Angry Anderson in Beyond Thunderdome, has proved he has no beef with the punk movement, but a direct criticism of what he believes are the failings of the rock industry could help make his feelings clear once and for all.
-Miller’s favourite band is the highly political Midnight Oil, which could suggest he’s not a fan of the more excessive and indulgent aspects of rock.
+I think the fact Miller is a known rock music enthusiast, and his casting of punk icon Angry Anderson in Beyond Thunderdome, has proven he has no beef with the punk movement, but a direct criticism of what he believes are the failings of the rock industry could help make his feelings clear once and for all.
+His favourite band is the highly political Midnight Oil, which could suggest he’s not a fan of the more excessive and indulgent aspects of rock.
 One of the bad guys in Fury Road is seen atop a vehicle stacked high with amps, wielding a guitar flamethrower similar to that used by Gene Simmons of Kiss.
-This could be criticising the self-indulgent excesses of rock, or possibly, I could be grasping at straws, and it’s simply been done because it looks totally badass.
+This could be criticising the self-indulgent excesses of rock, or perhaps it’s simply been done because it looks totally badass.